Sheerpower Logo

-Sheerpower Logo D.3 Using Clusters for Mapping and High-speed Translations
+D.3 Using Clusters for Mapping and High-speed Translations

 Clusters arrays can be used to create high-speed translation tables.
-Every member of a cluster can be used as a lookup key.
+Every field of a cluster can be used as a lookup key.
 The findrow() function is used to do cluster key lookups.
 All data types are supported.
 Duplicate keys are supported as well

 Findrow() is highly optimized and can do over 10 million searches per second.
 This makes findrow() ideal for tasks that require fast lookups.
-Given the cluster name, cluster member to search in, and data to searched for, findrow() returns the first row where the key was found or returns a 0 if the key was not found.
+Given the cluster name, cluster field to search in, and data to searched for, findrow() returns the first row where the key was found or returns a 0 if the key was not found.

 To handle duplicate keys, findrow() has an optional third parameter to find the Nth occurrence of a key.